cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 enTurr = ulocate(building, turret, true, outx, outy) while @unit.controlled == 1
     if enTurr == 0
-        printf("There are no more turrets")
+        println("There are no more turrets")
         printflush(message1)
         wait(3)
         end()